Oustra/KVD-Bitcast/README.md

 # Bitcask Key-Value Store (Python)

-This project is a minimal working implementation of a Bitcask-style key/value store in Python.
+This project implements a minimal working key/value (KV) store in Python, inspired by the design described in Designing Data-Intensive Applications.
-The goal is to demonstrate how log-structured KV stores work internally:
-- Append-only data files
-- In-memory hash index
-- Simple recovery from data files
+Bitcask is a log-structured key/value storage engine that focuses on high write throughput, simple indexing, and efficient reads.
+It stores all writes as append-only records in files on disk while keeping an in-memory hash table mapping keys to file offsets.
+This allows reads to require only a single disk seek, while sequential writes remain extremely fast.
+We implemented Bitcask from scratch in Python, creating our own file format, in-memory index, and compaction logic.
+We chose Bitcask because its design is simple, yet it illustrates the core mechanisms of KV stores fast ingestion, efficient lookups, crash recovery, and compaction making it an ideal model for a learning project.

+The goals of this project are to explore:
+- How to optimally lay out KV-store data on disk
-- Fast writes & reads
+- Fast ingestion using append-only logs
+- Efficient key-based lookups
-- Optional compaction to clean old data
+- Crash recovery and compaction

 ---